In the hands of Catholic sisters, even the smallest grants can make a profound difference.

 "When we first talked about it, it seemed like this lofty goal.
 Attainable, but certainly challenging," Joe Boland, Catholic Extension's vice president of mission, told Global Sisters Report.
 "The alliance members were determined to make this happen."

-The alliance includes the Conrad N. Hilton Fund for Sisters, FADICA, GHR Foundation, the Raskob Foundation for Catholic Activities, Sisters of Charity Foundation of Cleveland and Sisters of Mercy.
+The alliance includes the Conrad N. Hilton Fund for Sisters, FADICA, GHR Foundation, the Raskob Foundation for Catholic Activities, Sisters of Charity Foundation of Cleveland, the Crimsonbridge Foundation*, the Congregation of St. Joseph* and Sisters of Mercy.
 (The Conrad N. Hilton Fund for Sisters is a separate organization from the Conrad N. Hilton Foundation, which funds Global Sisters Report.
 Both the Conrad N. Hilton Foundation and the GHR Foundation fund the GSR in the Classroom project.)

 A grant-making process is usually spread out over months or years, and results may not be seen until long after decisions on funding are made.
 That wasn't the case for Sisters on the Frontlines: Boland said the fundraising was successful because the small, individual nature of the grants made it easy to see how the grants made a difference in people's lives.